Bend Rockies: History

-After reaching the peak of the Northwest League in their inaugural season, Bend would be unable to match the same level of success.
-The Rockies posted consecutive last place division finishes in 1993 and 1994.
-The 1994 season would the club's last in Bend.
-Portland, Oregon had been vacant since 1993 when then-owner Joe Buzas moved the Portland Beavers of the Class AAA Pacific Coast League to Salt Lake City.
+After reaching the peak of the Northwest League in their inaugural season, Bend was unable to match the same level of success.
+The Rockies posted consecutive last place division finishes in 1993 and 1994, the club's last in Bend.
+Portland had been vacant since autumn 1993, when owner Joe Buzas moved the Portland Beavers of the Class AAA Pacific Coast League (PCL) to Salt Lake City (and became the Buzz).
 With Oregon's largest city open, the franchise opted to fill the void by relocating.
-Since the departure of the Bend Rockies, affiliated professional baseball has yet to return to Central Oregon.
+Since the departure of the Rockies to Portland, affiliated professional baseball has yet to return to central Oregon.
 The only professional team to play in Bend since was the Bend Bandits of the Western Baseball League; the Bandits folded in 1998.

 Ballpark

-The Rockies played at Vince Genna Stadium located in Bend, Oregon.
+The Rockies played at Vince Genna Stadium in Bend.